derciojds/serene/README.md

 #### 3. Configure Shopify API:

-> Obtain your Shopify Store API credentials.
+Obtain your Shopify Store API credentials.
-> Create the `.env` file with your Shopify Store credentials and make sure that you're following the environment variables as in the `example.env` file.
+Create the `.env` file with your Shopify Store credentials and make sure that you're following the environment variables as in the [`.env.example`](./.env.example) file.

 #### 4. Run the Development Server: